apache/druid/docs/data-management/automatic-compaction.md

 You can configure Coordinator-based auto-compaction for a datasource through the web console or programmatically via an API.
 This process differs for manual compaction tasks, which can be submitted from the [Tasks view of the web console](../operations/web-console.md) or the [Tasks API](../api-reference/tasks-api.md).

+To use Coordinator-based auto-compaction, the following configuration requirements must be met:

+* update the [compaction dynamic config](../api-reference/automatic-compaction-api.md#update-cluster-level-compaction-config) and set:
+  *  `useSupervisors` to `false`
+  *  `engine` to `native` to use the native engine, since MSQ task engine is not supported as the compaction engine in Coordinator.

 ### Manage auto-compaction using the web console